(This article was originally published on the 15th of January 2017 and updated on the 13th July 2020).

 What is RAMCI?

-Similar to CTOS, RAM Credit Information (RAMCI) is also a credit reporting agency that provides credit information and credit score.
+Similar to CTOS, RAM Credit Information (RAMCI) (now known as Experian) is also a credit reporting agency that provides credit information and credit score.

 It also includes information such as legal and bankruptcy information, trade reference and most importantly it also informs you if a third party enquired information about your credit history.
 This might be beneficial in terms of early fraud detection.

-What are the differences between CCRIS, CTOS and RAMCI?
+What are the differences between CCRIS, CTOS & RAMCI?